bitnbytesio/node-input-validator/README.md

 let v = new Validator({status:''}, {status:'required|notIn:inactive,blocked'});
 ```

-**nullable**
-The field under validation is required only is not left empty.

 **numeric**
 The field under validation must be numeric.

+**percentageIfThisNumberIs:operation,percentage,field**
+The numeric field under validation must be {operation} than given percentageo of the related numeric field.
+Note: Check operation section below.

 **phoneNumber**
 The field under validation must be a valid phone number.